turingschool/curriculum/source/topics/debugging/debugger.markdown

 section: Debugging
 ---

-Tests, logging (e.g. `info`, `warn`, `debug`), traditional output (e.g. `puts`), raising exceptions will assist you with finding most issues.
+Tests, logging (e.g. `info`, `warn`, `debug`), traditional output (e.g. `puts`), and raising exceptions will assist you with finding most issues.
 However, there are situations when you are unsure about the state of several variables within a context or the state of a complex object within a given interaction.
 This is when it is useful to employ an interactive debugger.

 Ruby's `ruby-debug` is a powerful tool that allows for you to stop the execution of the application at a particular moment and to investigate and interact within that context.